UCCS-CS4300-5300/Group5-fall2024/README.md

 6. Access the app at `http://127.0.0.1:8000`.

 ---

-## Future Features

-- **Goal-based Learning**: A dropdown to select specific learning goals (e.g., travel, fluency) and generate quizzes based on these goals.
-- **Expanded Language Support**: Adding more languages and improving translation accuracy.
+# Changelog

+Listed below are all changes made to the app based on sprint.

 ---

-## Updates
+## Sprint 1

 ### Quiz Streaks and AI Integration (10/28/2024)